meredithbartel/IT1025/README.md

 he mission of the Collegiate Cyber Defense Competition (CCDC) system is to provide institutions with an information assurance or computer security curriculum a controlled, competitive environment to assess their student's depth of understanding and operational competency in managing the challenges inherent in protecting a corporate network infrastructure and business information systems.A membership here would be benifical so I could network to like-minded people.
 ### Computer Architecture
 #### CPU
+The CPU is the central processing unit or the controller of the computer; it receives commands from the RAM and executes them.
+The CPU then signals the ALU Arithmetic Logic unit Which performs the mathematical additions or the comparison flags.
+After the calculations are made the ALU sands the information back to the CPU via the bus to process the next instruction.
+When purchasing an object at the self check out line a user run the barcode across the scanner where the data is input into the CPU.
+THe CPU stores the data into memory and received instructions such as adding sales tax credit card information and other internal processes.
+Then it outputs data to the screen to let the customer know how much they owe.
+Then the CPU signals the printer to print a receipt.
 #### Gates and Circuits
+The truth tables basically accept two inputs and outputs one answer.
+For example an and gate requires both inputs to be one to produce a one on the output.
+An And gate produces more zeros as the output, whereas the OR gate if either one of the inputs is a one the outputs will also be a one.
+The OR gate is more likely to produce a one.
 #### IEEE
+IEEE is an organization for people in STEM fields such as engineers and programers where people can join this organization and IEEE is dedicated to advancing technology and expect a high degree of professionalism IEEE takes its code of ethics seriously and wants people to adhere or report ethical problems to the company.
 #### Storage
 #### Memory
 #### Data Representation